Centre for Synthetic Biology and the Bioeconomy

 Biography

 Dr Howard's research group are interested in engineering biology and biology-inspired systems.
-His group predominantly use cell-free and microbial systems in the laboratory, though often with a plant sciences goal in mind.
+His group predominantly use cell-free and microbial systems in the laboratory.
 In addition to core competencies in molecular biology and biochemisty his group employ small-scale laboratory automation (robots), statistical Design of Experiments and mathematical modelling to facilitate their work.

 Dr Howard is a keen advocate of research-led teaching, implementing these approaches for both undergraduates and pre-University students.
 He has successfully supervised Nuffield student scholars and in 2012 Dr Howard led the inaugural University of Exeter entry into the iGEM competition.
 He has been involved with iGEM at Exeter and Newcastle.